TheSavageTeddy/TerminalGames/README.md

 # TerminalGames
-# python games you can play in your terminal
+# games in python you can play in your terminal
 ### Note: this is tested and made in macOS
+### ! may require root for key detection !